Vietnam.vn - Nền tảng quảng bá Việt Nam

 Belarus Security Council Secretary Alexander Volfovich told reporters on Thursday that discussions are underway on the possibility of integrating a nuclear payload into the Polonez launcher.

 Belarus does not currently possess its own nuclear weapons, but it does have Russian tactical nuclear warheads on its territory.
 Moscow has said that these warheads remain under Russian control.
-If Minsk pursues adapting its Polonez systems to carry nuclear warheads, it would mark a departure from existing arrangements and raise questions about compliance with international treaties.
+If Minsk pursues adapting its Polonez systems to carry nuclear warheads, this would mark a departure from existing arrangements and raise questions about compliance with international treaties.

-If nuclear warheads were installed on Polonez, Belarusian forces would potentially control launchers capable of carrying nuclear weapons, an outcome that would challenge longstanding agreements limiting the sharing of nuclear weapons outside established frameworks.
+If nuclear warheads were installed on Polonez, Belarusian forces would potentially control launchers capable of carrying nuclear weapons, an outcome that would challenge long-standing agreements limiting the sharing of nuclear weapons outside established frameworks.

 Russia shares nuclear arsenal with Belarus as a strategic move to counter NATO.
 Photo: Sputnik